lucianoalessi/drum-machine/README.md

 ## Drum Machine

-This project is a Drum Machine and I have done it to get the "Front End Development Libraries" certification from Free Code Camp.
+Drum Machine is a personal project that I did to obtain the "Front End Development Libraries" certification from Free Code Camp.
 It was developed mainly with **React JS**.

 #### Functionalities